jeguzzi/enki/doc/python/examples/simulation.rst

 Thymio Behaviors
 ----------------

-In this example, a group of Thymio runs one the controllers, described in :ref:`Behaviors`, that replicate the behaviors implemented in the Thymio firmware.
+In this example, a group of Thymio runs a controller that replicates one of the behaviors implemented in the Thymio firmware.

 .. include:: ../../../examples/python/thymio_behavior.py
    :code: Python